-- 15. (1) The registration of a registrant may be transferred to another person if - - (a) the registrant, or the person to whom the registration is to be transferred, applies in the prescribed manner and form for approval of the transfer; - (b) the person to whom the registration is to be transferred is not disqualified under section 11(2); and - (c) the Minister has considered the application and approved the transfer. - (2) If an application in terms of subsection (1) proposes a transfer of registration to- - (a) an unregistered person, section 12, read with the changes required by the context, applies to that application; or - (b) a registered person, sections 12 and 13, read with the changes required by the context, apply to that application. - (3) If a registered person acquires control over another registered person that holds a different category of registration, the registered persons must notify the Minister in the prescribed manner and form. - (4) If two or more registered persons establish a joint venture to hold a category of registration that is different from the category held by either of them, a fresh application for registration under section 11(1) must be filed in the name of the joint venture.

-Variation of conditions of registration

-- 16. (1) The Minister may reconsider, and vary the conditions of registration of any registrant, in any of the following circumstances: - (a) If the registrant, after registration in terms of this Act, becomes registered or licensed as a micro-manufacturer or retail seller in terms of applicable provincial legislation. - (b) If the registrant has notified the Minister of a material alteration contemplated in subsection (3) - (c) Upon request by the registrant submitted to the Minister in the prescribed manner and form. - (d) If at least five years have passed since the Minister last reviewed or varied the conditions of registration in terms of this section. - (2) A registrant who applies for registration or licensing as a micro-manufacturer or retail seller in terms of applicable provincial legislation must notify the Minister of that application in the prescribed manner and form. - (3) A registrant must notify the Minister in the prescribed manner and form if it proposes to- - (a) relocate any of the activities authorised under its certificate of registration; or - (b) alter the nature or conduct of any of those activities, in a manner that differs in a material way from that specified in its application for registration.
+Act No. 59, 2003 LIQUOR ACT, 2003 , , remains in effect until- (i) the registrant is deregistered; or (ii) the registration is cancelled in terms of this Act. egistrant must- reflect its registered status and registration number on all of its trading 5 (b) (c) documents; comply with its conditions of registration and the provisions of this Act; pay the prescribed annual renewal fees within the prescribed time; keep any records prescribed in terms of section $42(1)(b)$ in the prescribed manner and form; and file any prescribed reports with the Minister in the prescribed manner and form.
+10 Transfer of registration 15.
+(1) (a) (b) The registration of a registrant may be transferred to another person if-the registrant, or the person to whom the registration is to be transferred, applies in the prescribed manner and form for approval of the transfer; the person to whom the registration is to be transferred is not disqualified under section 11(2); and 15 (c) (2) If a (a) the Minister has considered the application and approved the transfer. n application in terms of subsection (1) proposes a transfer of registration to- an unregistered person, section 12, read with the changes required by the context, applies to that application; or 20 (b) a registered person, sections 12 and 13, read with the changes required by the different context, apply to that application. registered person acquires control over another registered person that holds a category of registration, the registered persons must notify the Minister in the d manner and form.
+25 (4) If t registration wo or more registered persons establish a joint venture to hold a category of on that is different from the category held by either of them, a fresh application ration under section 11(1) must be filed in the name of the joint venture.
+30 Variation n of conditions of registration registrant The Minister may reconsider, and vary the conditions of registration of any i, in any of the following circumstances: (a) If the registrant, after registration in terms of this Act, becomes registered or licensed as a micro-manufacturer or retail seller in terms of applicable provincial legislation.
+35 (b) If the registrant has notified the Minister of a material alteration contemplated in subsection (3). (c) Upon request by the registrant submitted to the Minister in the prescribed manner and form.
+40 (d) If at least five years have passed since the Minister last reviewed or varied the conditions of registration in terms of this section.

+(2) A registrant who applies for registration or licensing as a micro-manufacturer or retail seller in terms of applicable provincial legislation must notify the Minister of that application in the prescribed manner and form.

+(3) A registrant must notify the Minister in the prescribed manner and form if it

+(a) relocate any of the activities authorised under its certificate of registration; or